meghanasanjay1204/tdf-fa25-meghana-sanjay/README.md

 # Week 3  | 16.09.2025 - 23.09.2025

- learned to make the servo work
+ learned to make the servo work on its own
 ```
 #include <Servo.h>